bigbap/Udacity_DRL_Collab_Compet/Report.md

 ![trained agent](./images/giphy.gif)

 ## 1. Implementation
-I used the `DDPG` algorithm, with a `uniformly sampled experience replay buffer`.
+I used the `MADDPG` algorithm, with a `uniformly sampled experience replay buffer`.

 ### 1.1.
 Neurals Nets
 There are 2 neural  networks.
 One for the actor and the critic.
 Bearing in mind that the environment has `state_space_n = 33` and `action_space_n = 4`, each neural net has the following layers: